sourcefrog/conserve/doc/unimplemented/encryption.md

 This design does not provide for periodic key rotation, because it is a goal of Conserve never to rewrite existing data.

 If the passphrase is suspected to be compromised users should make a new archive for new backups and, potentially, delete the old archive or move it offline.

+TODO: Perhaps there should be space for gradual key rotation.
+Cyphertext could be marked with the ID of the key that should be used to retrieve it.
+The main challenge seems to be in the block hashes.